-In these times of stark loss and need, that second dimension sustains us.
+In these times of worldly suffering and war, that second dimension sustains us.

 Eucharist is offered when we wash the feet of our sisters and brothers:

-- by the sick themselves who endure in faith and hope
+- by the suffering themselves who endure in faith and hope

-- by those who serve our essential needs for sustenance and safety
+- by those who serve other’s needs for sustenance and safety

 - by those who pray for the healing, courage and restoration of all Creation